samaritan-mt/minipng-parser/README.md

 ```

 In the case of this program, the only working extension file is .mp to avoid any breach or parsing of any file ressembling the structure of Mini-PNG files.
-## Credits

-Thanks to Olivier LEVILLAIN for this very interesting practical work.

 ## Licence